 Hingle Named Associate Dean of New SIU Center for Human and Organizational Potential

-The Center for Human and Organizational Potential was launched this fall. cHOP will invest in SIU’s employees and the community through personal and professional growth.
+SIU Medicine launched the Center for Human and Organizational Potential last fall.
+The center will invest in SIU’s employees and the community through personal and professional growth.
 Its goal is to achieve improvement in lives and health through focus areas in wellness, work preparedness, professional growth, retraining and faculty development and promotion.

 “Dr. Hingle is a respected leader both locally and nationally, and she’s passionate about medical student and graduate student education and communication,” said SIU’s Dean and Provost Jerry Kruse, MD, MSPH.
 “With her clinical expertise on women’s health, health promotion and disease prevention, she will bring great ideas and energy to her new position at cHOP.”